 - Shyness or embarrassment about asking for the type of touching that works best

 Health problems that can cause problems reaching orgasm include:

 - Certain drugs that are prescribed.
-The most common drugs used to treat depression may cause this problem.
+The most common drugs used to treat depression (SSRIs or selective serotonin reuptake inhibitors) may cause this problem.
 These include fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft).

 - Hormonal disorders or changes, such as menopause.

 - Chronic illnesses that affect health and sexual interest.

 - Chronic pelvic pain, such as from endometriosis.